No products in the basket.

 - Married women in Europe did not gain the right to own property, obtain a divorce or enter into their own contracts until the 19th century.

 Not surprisingly, women who found such teachings irrational and unreasonable rebelled against them and fought for better treatment. in Islam the dynamics of social change had come hundreds of years before the western world adopted the same principles.
 So how were women being told what to do by men?
-In Islam women were given rights in property, inheritance and were seen as a important part of society.
+In Islam, women were given rights in property, inheritance and were seen as an important part of society.

 2. All Muslim women are religiously conservative

 It is a common misconception that if a woman is wearing a headscarf/hijab she is religiously conservative.
 Merely wearing a headscarf does not determine how religious you are.
 There is no way of pinpointing the exact belief system a hijabi has by simply looking at what she wears.
-The only facts that are gathered from a woman’s headscarf is how well it matches to her outfit of the day and what make-up suits the outfit.
+The only facts that are gathered from a woman’s headscarf is how well it matches to her outfit of the day and what makeup suits the outfit.
 It is only by getting to know someone that you know what their true values and what their beliefs are.
 How you look on the outside rarely determines this.

 You will find some Muslim women wear the scarf and have no deeper understanding of the religion whilst others just wear it as a fashion statement.
 For example look at the girl in Citizen Khan (I am sure a lot of you have seen the show!)
 Some women wear the scarf and are liberal whilst holding a good understanding of Islam.
 They cannot all be lumped into being religiously conservative.